codetricity/tpreview/docs/sc2/sc2_problems.md

 # SC2 Live Preview Problems with dio

-The Dart program I'm using can't read SC2 frames properly at 30fps.
+When using Dio, I can't read SC2 frames properly at 30fps.
 Some of the SC2 frames have broken images, which either creates a flickering or an "image error" for a brief moment in the displayed video.

+Although I can work around this problem by using the [http package](https://pub.dev/packages/http), this means that the SC2 is using a different library from the Z1 and V.  As I am trying to use the same library, I've documented the problem that I'm having with dio and the SC2 live preview.

 When displayed on the Flutter screen, some of the frames are not displaying properly.
 It seems like `gaplessPlayback` can't compensate